-I fall under the sociological group category of the Boomer Generation (those born between the approximate years of 1946 to 1964).
-Typically known as Baby Boomer, I drop the baby once my generation clocked passed a certain age.
+I fall under the sociological group categorized as the Boomer Generation (those born between the approximate years of 1946 to 1964).
 This generation profoundly identified themselves by what their professional occupation.
 Consequently, we get wrapped up in the tyrannical notion of work/life balance.
 Leisure is not as essential to the human spirit but considered as a self-indulgent luxury reserved for the privileged or, at its worse, the deplorable thought of idleness reserved for the lazy.
-We were the largest generation with my children’s generation just recently passing us in numbers but then we did birth them.
+We were the largest generation of my children’s generation just recently passing us in numbers, but then we did birth them.
 I share these sociological and historical markers because it all shapes a person.
-The shifting sand can be hard to get a footing without a supporting firm spiritual foundation spiritually.now experience a gift of more leisure in this season of life, and slowly I appreciate the transition away from the demands of always going, going, going almost to the point of leaving myself behind.
-Thoughts still creep in that I am not doing enough, at worse, am lazy while I attempt to live this truism of life: nothing overmuch.
-The advice for creating margins, or boundaries, of unscheduled downtime into life’s calendar.
+The shifting sand of time and change can make it hard to get a footing without a supporting firm spiritual foundation.

 Now experiencing a gift of more time in this season of my life that previously was taken up with my role of a mother, slowly I appreciate the transition away from the demands of always going, going, going almost to the point of leaving myself behind.
 Thoughts still creep in that I am not doing enough, at worse, am lazy while I attempt to live this truism of life: nothing overmuch.
 It’s advice for advocating to create margins, or boundaries, of unscheduled downtime into life’s calendar.

-It is not so much about what I do rather it is a conundrum to try to identify myself when asked the dreaded inquiry “What do you do?”
-I yearn for one or a few words to describe all I do and want to do.
-Thet kind of life endeavor I do or exhibit doesn’t fit nicely into a few words.
+It was not so much about what I do rather it was a conundrum to try to identify myself when asked the dreaded inquiry “What do you do?”
+I yearn for a pithy way to describe all I do and want to do.
+The kind of life endeavor I do or exhibit doesn’t fit neatly into a few words.
 The term used now that is close to describing it is “gig” economy, that of wearing a few different professional hats (which I have always done, once we called it freelancing).
 “Every human person is inevitably involved with two worlds: the world they carry within them and the world that is on the outside… no one but you knows what your inner world is actually like, and no one can force you to reveal it until you actually tell them about it.
 There” says Irish Poet John O’Donahue (1956-2008), “are so many people frightened by the wonder of their presence.
 They are dying to tie themselves into a system, a role, or to an image, or to a predetermined identity that other people have actually settled on them.”

 The closest I have come to describing my calling (inclusive for both ministry and secular vocations) is as an advocate for something or someone that contributes to society.
 I use that as my mission statement.

-Frederick Buckner captures a go-to idea of what a calling is: “The place God calls you to be is the place where your deep gladness and the world’s deep hunger meet.”
+Frederick Buckner captures one of my go-to ideas of what a calling is: “The place God calls you to be is the place where your deep gladness and the world’s deep hunger meet.”

 How does God speak to us?
 He speaks from His Word (The Bible), prayer, fellowship with like-minded, through circumstances (or providence), and through the shepherding of a worship leader.
 God called Samuel initially through dreams and visions.
 Some say since Jesus left us the Holy Spirit, His advocate to help us (Jn.
 14:15-31); God no longer uses dreams to communicate with us.
 In the book of Acts, however, we discover that both God the Father and God the Holy Spirit also still offers guidance through dreams and visions to specific people.

-David is appealing because despite him being a man of contrasts, he continually strives as a man after God’s heart as Samuel called him (1Sam.
+David is appealing to many because despite him being a man of contrasts, he continually strove to be a man after God’s heart as Samuel called him (1Sam.
 13:14, Acts 13:22).
-David started out as a lowly shepherd boy tending sheep, became an adopted member of Saul’s household, a musician, and poet, then eventually a man of great courage and military prowess.
-Then he became a fugitive from Saul for thirteen years before becoming Israel’s most famous King.
+He was a warrior songwriter poet.
+David starts out as a lowly shepherd boy tending sheep, is anointed as a future king, then welcomed into Saul’s household to play his soothing harp for a distraught king.
+He kills a giant against enormous odds.
+Then with jealousy overwhelming the king, David became a fugitive to save his life from the attacking Saul for thirteen years before he becoming Israel’s most famous King.

 Abraham Lincoln said nearly all men can stand adversity but if you want to test a man’s character, give him power.
+The next three sections of the monarchy show this to be true.
 All of us have some level of power.
 It comes from many things: fame, money, charisma, connections, inner strength and beauty, knowledge, wisdom, self-control, faith or hope just to name a few.
 Amid those things, and how you act when no one is looking, defines you.
-A quick soul check is living a life that is congruent in every role rather than segregated your persona to the environment you find yourself.
+A quick soul check is living a life that is congruent in every role rather than segregated your persona to suit the environment you find yourself.
+As humans, we are identified or recognized as to who we are by connecting what we do with how we act.
 That’s the sweet spot of finding peace.
-A persona shouldn’t change their personality once walking the door of home, church or office.
+A persona shouldn’t change once walked through the door of a home, church or office.
 Unfortunately using power for selfish aims can reach levels of perverted peace particularly when consistently living out power by controlling another person’s life other than your own.
-It’s a slippery slope when we start putting the endowment of our talents and personality we receive from God above the gift Giver.
+It’s a slippery slope when we start putting the endowment of talents and personality received from God above the gift Giver.
 Literary stories give us an idea of the outcomes of trading our soul with the Faustian bargaining for knowledge and power or in the case of Dorian Gray’s narcissism.

-We can relate to King David because he had power mixed in with human moments of weakness of selfish gain.
-Once it was apparent to David that God knew what he had done, he saw his wrongdoing (2Sam.
+We can relate to King David, a hero of flesh and blood because he had power mixed in with human moments of weakness of selfish gain.
+Once it was apparent to David that God knew what he had done, he acknowledged his sinfulness (2Sam.
 12:13).
 I am sure David would have turned back the hands of time to undo this wrong if he could.
-But that’s impossible after the fact, then and now.
-We can learn from mistakes; which David did and make amends the best way we can.
+Second Samuel describes the recompenses David lived through (the horrible death, violation, and strife in his family) due to his wrongdoings.
+But that’s impossible after the deed is done, then and now.
+We can learn from mistakes; which David did.
+We repent and make amends the best way we can.